 Frog-Mind

-In order to instruct, explain or persuade us (ਸਮਝਾਣ ਲਈ), the Gurbani has used all sorts of examples including many animals, etc.
+To instruct, explain or persuade us (ਸਮਝਾਣ ਲਈ), the Gurbani enshrined within the Sri Guru Granth Sahib (SGGS) has used all sorts of practical examples including many animals, and so on.

 When the Truth that has not been personally experienced, one can not grasp it directly.
-However, with the help of examples, analogies, similes, allegories, metaphors, figurative or mystic representations and illustrations, idioms (ਮੁਹਾਵਰੇ), etc., the Truth becomes relatively easier to grasp.
+However, with the help of examples, analogies, similes, allegories, metaphors, figurative or mystic representations and illustrations, idioms (ਮੁਹਾਵਰੇ) etcetera, the Truth becomes relatively easier to grasp and digest.
 Such methods have extensively been used in the SGGS.

 From ignorance comes the perception of individuality (false ego-sense, Haumai…).

 A frog who has lived all his life in a well knows nothing about the existence of the land or the world outside the well.
 It always thinks in terms relative to the well.
-Because of the limited faculties, experience, etc., it has no capacity to think otherwise.
+Because of the limited faculties and experience, it has no capacity to think otherwise.

-Similarly, the Gurbani tells us the conditioned mind and senses (Mayaic or confused intellect…) is unable to attain understanding (ਸੂਝ-ਬੂਝ).
+Similarly, the Gurbani teaches us the conditioned mind and senses (Mayaic or confused intellect…) is unable to attain understanding (ਸੂਝ-ਬੂਝ).

 • ਕੂਪੁ ਭਰਿਓ ਜੈਸੇ ਦਾਦਿਰਾ ਕਛੁ ਦੇਸੁ ਬਿਦੇਸੁ ਨ ਬੂਝ ॥ ਐਸੇ ਮੇਰਾ ਮਨੁ ਬਿਖਿਆ ਬਿਮੋਹਿਆ ਕਛੁ ਆਰਾ ਪਾਰੁ ਨ ਸੂਝ ॥੧॥: As a well is filled with frogs, (but those frogs in the well) know nothing of the world (outside the well); just so, my mind, infatuated with the poison (of Maya), understands nothing from one side to the other. ||1|| (sggs 346).

-The terms such as mind’s foolishness, ignorance, darkness, false ego-sense (Haumai), mental blindness, etc., are essentially synonymous, and point to a mind in control of the senses rather than the Wisdom (Aatam Giaan).
-Such mind is so restless, turbulent, agitated and strong that it often overcomes even one’s own intelligence.
+The terms such as mind’s foolishness, ignorance, darkness, false ego-sense (Haumai), mental blindness, and so on are essentially synonymous and point to a mind slave of the senses rather than the Wisdom.
+Such mind is so restless, turbulent, agitated and weak that it often overcomes even one’s own intelligence.

 Thus, a mind ignorant of its own Mool (Source, True Nature, Jot Saroop...) is like an acute infection that may even surpass the efficacy of the medicine!
 The Gurbani compares a person with such sense infatuated or Mayaic mind with a frog!